 - For the storage of videos and images, an additional storage card is required.
 T7 supports SD, SDHC, and SDXC cards.

-- The ports of the camera includes USB 2.0 port, Type-C Mini HDMI port, and a jack for an RS-60E3 remote.
+- The camera ports include a USB 2.0 port, a Type-C Mini HDMI port, and a jack for an RS-60E3 remote.
 This remote is wired.

 - In general, we did not find this camera as a very effective and efficient performer.
 The update of the processor did increase its performance, yet it is somehow sluggish.
 But it makes sense because of its low price.

 Technical details and of all kind of general features are given in product specifications below:

 Rebel T7 Specifications:

 - ISO Sensitivity Auto, 100 to 6400